Impotence vs. sterility

 - injury or surgery to the testicles or other organs in the reproductive system

-- mumps or other infections that cause the testicles to swell up
+- mumps or other infections that cause the testicles to be injured

-- sexually transmitted diseases, such as gonorrhea or chlamydia
+- sexually transmitted diseases, such as HIV, gonorrhea, or chlamydia

-- retrograde ejaculation, when the sperm flows back into the bladder instead of through the penis
+- retrograde ejaculation, when the sperm flows into the bladder instead of through the penis

 The cause for infertility may be unclear.
 This is because men dealing with infertility often have other symptoms, such as problems with sexual function, reduced desire, swelling in the scrotum, and trouble ejaculating.

 If you’re having trouble getting an erection, see your doctor or urologist.
 Although talking about impotence may be difficult, it’s important to get treated.
-Letting the problem persist untreated can put a strain on your relationship, or prevent you from having children.
+Letting the problem persist untreated can put a strain on your relationship as well as prevent you from having children.

-Sometimes, making a few changes to your lifestyle is all it takes.
-Things like:
+Sometimes, making a few changes to your lifestyle is all it takes, including things like:

 - losing weight